Fifth year, part-time.

 The thesis comprises of three major elements:

-- The tracing of pivotal and archetypal metaphors in education.
+- The tracing of haunting and archetypal metaphors in education.
 This is achieved through reading texts that exist ubiquitously in the educational realm, such as Plato's Republic or Rousseau's Emile.
-In my reading of these texts, metaphors such as 'darkness and light' or 'truth and nature' are revealed as significant in terms of the ontology of education.
+In my reading of these texts, metaphors such as 'darkness and light' or the shepherd and the flock' are revealed as significant in terms of the ontology of education.

 - The deconstruction of educational metaphors through a Heideggerean and Derridaen approach.
 In such deconstruction, claims of truth and paradoxes are revealed within the metaphors, therefore allowing us to reconsider the ways in which we view education.
 As such, this is an ironic reading of education as a text.